 To Heal a Hurting World

 One of these activities is TCI (Total Community Involvement).
 As a part of this initiative, the whole school goes out one day every week to connect with those in the community instead of doing regular classes in the morning.
-The students make new friends by going door to door, offering help with yard work and housework, and showing community members Weimar Institute’s various programs which can help them with their physical, mental, and spiritual health.
+The students make new friends by going door to door, offering help with yard work and housework, and showing community members Weimar University’s various programs which can help them with their physical, mental, and spiritual health.

 A word of cheer, an act of kindness, would go far to lighten the burdens that are resting heavily upon weary shoulders.
 It is in unselfish ministry that true happiness is found.
 And every word and deed of such service is recorded in the books of heaven as done for Christ.”